CronJobs

 • Manual: Manual execution requires explicit manual triggering for each task run.

-• Scheduled: Scheduled execution configure the following scheduling parameters:
+• Scheduled: Scheduled execution requires configuring the following scheduling parameters:

 ParameterDescription